No blow-up by nonlinear It\^o noise for the Euler equations

 for suitable real-valued functions $f$ and $g$ and constants $G$ and $K$.
 Then, for every initial condition $X_0$ in $E_1$, the SDE \eqref{eq:SDE0} admits a weak, \emph{global in time} solution in $E_0$.
 Furthermore, if $b$ and $\sigma$ satisfy respectively a local monotonicity-type condition and a local Lipschitz-type condition, the solution also possesses pathwise uniqueness.} \end{enumerate}

-Due to the superlinear growth rate of the drift function, the solutions of \eqref{eq:SDE0} may become singular in finite time.
-Our strategy to avoid blow-up is based on finding a suitable Lyapunov function and applying a compactness argument.
+As mentioned above, our strategy to avoid blow-up for \eqref{eq:SDE0} is based on finding a suitable Lyapunov function and applying a compactness argument.
 Precisely, we take a Galerkin approximation $(X^n)_n$ of our SPDE and show morally that, with the choice of $\sigma$ as in the main result, $V(x)=\log \|x\|_{E_1}$ is a Lyapunov function for $X^n$, uniformly in $n$, thus getting a uniform, \emph{global in time} bound on the $E_1$ norm of $X^n$.
-The key computation to show that $V(x)=\log \|x\|_{E_1}$ is a Lyapunov function is morally the following one (we call $\mathcal{L}$ the generator of the SDE):
+The key computation to show the Lyapunov function property for $V(x)=\log \|x\|_{E_1}$ is morally the following one (we call $\mathcal{L}$ the generator of the SDE):